ElektraInitiative/PermaplanT/doc/research/nextcloud_integration.md

 There are four components that handle fetching and displaying images from Nextcloud.

 - NextcloudImage: This component fetches an image from the user directory in Nextcloud and renders it.
-- PublicNextcloudImage: This component fetches and renders an image which is available on a public share.
+- PublicNextcloudImage: This component fetches and renders an image from a public share.
 - NextcloudKonvaImage: This component fetches an image from the user directory in Nextcloud and creates a shape for Konva (Canvas library used in PermplanT).
 - PublicNextcloudKonvaImage: This component fetches an image from the Nextcloud public share and creates a shape for Konva.